 - Step 2.
 Pick one or a few of these talking points to include in your message: Exxon Trucking Talking Points

 - Step 3.
-Copy your statement and send it to your local representatives by following this link.
+Copy your statement and send it to your local representatives by following these links:

 - Step 4: SHARE THIS PAGE.
 Companies like Exxon have the ability to lobby and make their voice heard within our local government.
 Without a response or any clear indication that the public is against these sorts of projects, this will get approved.
 We need to make sure that everyone who is against another decade of oil drilling off of our coast lets our county know that they are against it.
 This is not an assumed truth in the eyes of Santa Barbara County.